As a school boy I made my own electric guitar. The “Rod Special”.

 I love FM radio, and I love my Cyrus Two amp.
 When I saw a Cyrus Tuner for sale on Facebook Market Place I had to have a closer look.

-The price was right, and it was nearby, so money changed hands Continue reading “Cyrus Tuner and a spare”
+The price was right, and it was nearby, so a rendevous was arranged.
+Continue reading “Cyrus Tuner and a spare”

 I’ve fancied getting a 12 string acoustic guitar for a while.
 I know it’s something I won’t use much, so I’m not going to throw money at it.
 Problem is that one worth having is likely to cost around £300.